zanreal-labs/legal/en/legal/privacy.md

   - Advertising platforms, including Google Ads, to deliver targeted marketing content and measure campaign effectiveness.
   - Any other suppliers, sub-contractors, partners, vendors, and other service providers acting on our behalf.

-These service providers are authorized to use your information only as necessary to provide Services to ZanReal Labs.
+These service providers are authorized to use your information only as necessary to provide Services to ZanReal.
 We may use and disclose aggregate information that does not identify or otherwise relate to an individual for any purpose unless we are prohibited from doing so under applicable law.

 - **Legal or Public Authorities**.
 We only disclose your information when: